Rohde House: History

-17th century
+Early history

 The property was part of a large lot at present-day No. 8–14.
-No. 14 was sold off to statholder Frantz Rantzow in 1630.In 1632, he was appointed to Steward of the Realm but died later that same year.
-It is believed that the house was built in about 1640 for Nahman Hiort, one of the first Councilmen of the new market town which had been incorporated on 8 June 1639.
+No. 14 was sold off to statholder Frantz Rantzow in 1630.
+In 1632, he was appointed to Steward of the Realm but died later that same year.
+It is believed that the house was built in about 1640 for Nahman Hiort, one of the first councilmen of the new market town which had been incorporated on 8 June 1639.
 Nahman Hiort owned both No. 14 and No. 12 from 1642 to 1653.
-The next owner was baker Jens Sørensen. whose widow owned the property until 1668.
-The property was listed as No. 15 in Christianshavn Qyarter in Copenhagen's first cadastre of 1689.
+The next owner was baker Jens Sørensen, whose widow owned the property until 1668.
+The property was listed as No. 15 in Christianshavn Quarter in Copenhagen's first cadastre of 1689.
 It was at that time owned by brewer Anders Svendsen.

-18th century
+Rohde family

 Strandgade 12 was sold off in 1702.
 It was listed as No. 31 in the new cadastre of 1756.
-It was at that time owned by wine seller (vintapper) Rasmus Rohde.
+It was at that time owned by wine merchant (vintapper) Rasmus Rohde.
 In 1781, it was passed to his son Mathias Rohde.
 He expanded the house with two extra floors in 1785 (some sources say 1794) and operated a tavern in the cellar.

-The property was home to 18 residents in two households at the 1898 census.
+The property was home to 18 residents in two households at the 1787 census.
 Mathias Rode resided in the building with his wife Maria Catarina Kalder, their two daughters (aged eight and 11), a clerk, two wine merchant's apprentices, two maids and two caretakers.
-Giertrud Rode, Rohde's mother, resided in the building with her Sissilia Margrete Rosted and nine-year-old granddaughter Giertrud Rosted, 12-year-old Mathilde Catarine Amorspil, 30-year-old Annette Dømene and two maids.
+Giertrud Rode, Rohde's mother, resided in the building with her daughter Sissilia Margrete Rosted and nine-year-old granddaughter Giertrud Rosted, 12-year-old Mathilde Catarine Amorspil, 30-year-old Annette Dømene and two maids.

-19th century

-On 11 February 1798, Jacob Kaarsberg (1752-1819) established a wine trading company in the building.
-The company, Vinhuset af 1898, was later continued by his son P. A. Kaarsberg (1791-1866) and then by Wilh.
-Schreiber (died 1876).
-The Kaarsberg family owned the building until 1877.
-The company existed well into the 2+th century but had by then relocated to Amagerbrogade 15.